-Warning – It is possible to finish the program and not experience this kind of transformation.
+Warning – It is possible to finish our course and not experience this kind of transformation.
 You could acquire the “facts about biblical counseling” to make you a “good counselor,” in that you can give the right answers, but the needed transformation that helps you to be a better Christian does not happen.

-In this podcast, I’m giving you a typical “rule-of-thumb” progression for our students, and though it does not represent every student, it does represent the challenges and victories of what our program could be for anyone willing to not just count the cost, but start the journey.
+In this podcast, I’m giving you a typical “rule-of-thumb” progression for our students, and though it does not represent every student, it does represent the challenges and victories of what our program could be for anyone willing to count the cost and start the journey.

-9. Rick is pressing me to make it personal, but I’m feeling a bit exposed.
-Do I want to be vulnerable or hold back on what’s happening in my life (or marriage)?
-I knew this training was not primarily about helping others but learning how to counsel myself, but they mean it.
+9. “They are pressing me to make it personal, but I’m feeling a bit exposed.
+Do I want to be vulnerable or hold back on what’s happening in my life, marriage, children, or friends?
+I knew this training was not primarily about helping others but learning how to counsel myself, but they mean it.”

-11. What will I decide?
-This stage is the crucial one as the student goes from “simplicity” (I’m a Christian like everyone else) to “complexity” (Do I want others to do sanctification surgery on my soul?).
+11. What will you decide?
+This stage is the crucial one as the student goes from simplicity, “I’m a Christian like everyone else,” to complexity, “Do I want others to do sanctification surgery on my soul?”
 It’s at this place where most students stop the training.

-Illustration – You see a picture of a lack of “being in control” in the movie, Apollo 13, where the astronauts were re-entering the atmosphere and weren’t sure if the heat shields would protect the vessel on re-entry.
-There were three minutes of radio silence where they either re-entered or bounced back into orbit, never seen again.
-Each serious students comes to this place.
+Illustration – You see a picture of a lack of “being in control” of the process in the movie, Apollo 13, where the astronauts were re-entering the atmosphere and weren’t sure if the heat shields would protect the vessel on re-entry.
+There were three minutes of radio silence where they either re-entered or bounced back into orbit, never to be seen again.
+Each serious students comes to this place with their training.

-It seems the Lord is deconstructing virtually everything that I have ever thought about discipleship.
-I don’t know what I thought I know and I’m not the person that I thought I was.
+It seems the Lord is deconstructing virtually everything that I have ever thought about myself and discipleship.
+I don’t know what I thought I knew and I’m not the person that I thought I was.